betternick/CPSC-210-individual-project.-Point-of-sale-software/README.md

  Singleton design pattern  to ensure that GUI and POS are only instantiated once.

  If I had multiple menus, for example, a different menu for each day of the week and within each day's menu I had multiple menus for Breakfast, Lunch, Dinner, Drinks, Dessert etc then I would have liked to implement the composite method with Menu as the composite class and MenuItem as the leaf.
+This would give me greater power to perform operations on my menus like increasing the prices of all Menu Items in all menus by calling a single method that operates on the parent Menu.